ykang/Statistical-Computing-Buaa/README.md

 # Acknowledgements

-This course was developed by Feng Li in 2013 has been further improved by [Anastasios Panagiotelis](https://research.monash.edu/en/persons/anastasios-panagiotelis/publications/) when Prof Panagiotelis was visiting School of Statistics and Mathematics, Central University of Finance and Economics in 2015.
+This course was developed by Feng Li in 2013 has been further improved by [Yanfei Kang](http://yanfei.site/), [Anastasios Panagiotelis](https://research.monash.edu/en/persons/anastasios-panagiotelis/publications/) when Prof Panagiotelis was visiting School of Statistics and Mathematics, Central University of Finance and Economics in 2015.

+# Awards

-The course is funded by the [2018 Quality Laboratory Crouse Project](http://jwc.cufe.edu.cn/info/1060/4184.htm) at Central University of Finance and Economics.
+- [2018 Quality Laboratory Course Project](http://jwc.cufe.edu.cn/info/1060/4184.htm) at Central University of Finance and Economics.